French fund to vote against oil major Total's climate change policy

-Sustainable BusinessFrench fund to vote against oil major Total's climate change policy

-French asset management group Meeschaert said on Thursday it will vote against French oil major Total's (TOTF.PA) climate change resolution at the company's annual general shareholders meeting, and urged the firm to do more to tackle climate change.
+PARIS (Reuters) - French asset management group Meeschaert said on Thursday it will vote against French oil major Total’s climate change resolution at the company’s annual general shareholders meeting, and urged the firm to do more to tackle climate change.

 “Meeschaert AM wants to make climate change a key issue at the shareholders’ meeting of all big CO2 emitters,” the group said in a statement.